vbe0201/wizproxy/README.md

 A packet proxy for exfiltrating and manipulating encrypted Wizard101 network traffic.

+## Disclaimer

+**Using this software bears a risk of getting your account banned.
+At the time of writing, it works with EU servers but that may change in the future.**

+When in doubt, always use a burner account first to fish for a ban.

 ## How it works

 wizproxy sits between a client and a server, receiving and forwarding